TeamFAPS/PSVita-RE-tools/README.md

 	make

 --------------------------------------------------------------------------------
-ErrorResolver usage
+PSVita-error-code-resolver usage
 ---

-### Usage:
+### Usage :
-* Requires os0:/kd/error_table.bin  to be present in the Working Directory.
+* Requires error_table.bin to be present in the Working Directory.
+* This file can be found usually in PSVita OS at os0:/kd/error_table.bin.

 ```
 Arguments: <mode> <input>
         Modes:
-        -d Decode hex to shortcode
+        -d Decode hex code to shortcode
-        -b Bruteforce hex from shortcode
+        -b Bruteforce hex code from shortcode
 No arguments = interactive
 ```
-In decode it simply looks up the shortcode for the provided hex string
+In decode it simply looks up the shortcode for the provided hex code.

 However, in bruteforce mode, it will try every hex code in the table until it finds a match which takes about 2 seconds.

+### Example :

+	PSVita-error-code-resolver -b C2-9779-2

-Example: ErrorResolver -b C2-9779-2 would return 80102601 as this is the Hex code for C2-9779-2
+would return 80102601 as this is the hex code for C2-9779-2.

 ### Building

 Dependencies: none

-	make
+	make all
 --------------------------------------------------------------------------------

 FAGDec usage